 By integrating into our OPI family, participants revisit their understanding of their own families.
-During this process, they learn skills to re-establish that bridge of communication that allows for greater acceptance, tolerance, and clarification of differences and shared values within their own family.
-Each participant has his/her own therapist who serves as a case manager and communicates with the family on a regular basis at a frequency that is collaboratively determined.
+They learn skills to reopen communications that allows for greater acceptance, tolerance and clarification of differences and shared values within their own family.

-- The objective is to transform the family’s communication with their more mature, sensitive, and responsible young adult.
+- Transform the family’s communication with their more mature, sensitive and responsible young adult.
 This reduces anxiety and creates greater support for all parties.

-- Therapists provide feedback and updates on the participant’s progress as much as possible and also provide support to parents.
+- Provide feedback and updates on the participant’s progress and also provide support to parents.

-When a young adult is dealing with a mental health condition which sometimes may be complicated by drug use, it’s likely that your family have experienced many difficulties.
-Sudden mood changes, broken promises, and shattered communication – many, many families have been torn apart by a loved one falling prey to the temptation of another drug hit, or succumbing to the difficulties of a mental health condition.
-That’s why family involvement in therapy is crucial to your loved one’s recovery.
+When a young adult is dealing with a mental health condition which sometimes may be complicated by drug or alcohol use, it’s likely the family experienced many difficulties.
+Sudden mood changes, broken promises and shattered communication – many, many families have been torn apart by a loved one falling prey to addictions or to the difficulties of a mental health condition.
+That’s why family involvement in therapy is crucial to recovery.